nathan-www/micro-php/README.md

 ## Installation

 First, create a new PHP file.
 This will be the main app file where all HTTP requests are routed to.
-Then upload the teeny.php file anywhere on the server and include it in your main file.
+Then upload the micro.php file anywhere on the server and include it in your main file.

 **index.php**
 ```
 <?php

-//My new Teeny app
+//My new Micro app
-require 'path/to/teeny.php';
+require 'path/to/micro.php';
 ```

 ### Web server setup